yvngnut/musicPlayer-html-css-js/README.md

 **Overview**

 This is a simple music player project built with HTML, CSS, and JavaScript.
-It allows users to play, pause, skip, and control the volume of audio tracks.
+It allows users to play, pause, skip, and control the time progress of audio tracks.
 The player has a sleek and responsive design, making it easy to use on desktop.

 **Features**